 Faculty can propose to teach a travel course during May Term.
 This process begins during the academic year prior to the planned May Term because of curricular development timelines and the needs to establish and review relationships with partners overseas.
 Applications for May Term travel courses can be found here.
 Applications are due March 31st the year prior to the May Term travel course.

-A virtual Developing a May Term Travel Course Workshop was held on Tuesday, February 15th at 4 p.m. via Zoom.
-A recording of the session can be found here.
+A recording of last spring's Developing a May Term Travel Course Workshop can be found here.

 Please note the application process and timeline to teach a May Term travel course in Salzburg is a different.
 The application to teach a May Term travel course in Salzburg can be found here; applications for Salzburg May Term 2024 (1 spot) and May Term 2025 (2 spots) are due January 17, 2023.

 Students at Redlands benefit from a Faculty that is deeply committed to off-campus education and study.
 A clear manifestation of this is the Faculty’s activity in leading travel courses during the university’s May Term period each year.
 Approximately 15 credit-granting courses are offered each May Term session, some of which may require pre-requisites.
 The majority of these courses take place outside of the United States though there are commonly multiple domestic options in a variety of academic areas.